emmercm/www/src/blog/_shell-command-throttling.md

 }
 ```

-The function remembers the last time your user executed it by storing a timestamp in a state file.
+The function remembers the last time your user called it with a specific "key" by storing a timestamp in a state file.
 Each command that you want to throttle should have its own key, decided by you.

 Here are some contrived usage examples: